Migration between PolarDB for PostgreSQL (Compatible with Oracle) clusters

 Description

-The synchronization types.
-By default, Incremental Data Synchronization is selected.
-You must also select Schema Synchronization and Full Data Synchronization.
-After the precheck is complete, DTS synchronizes the historical data of selected objects from the source instance to the destination instance.
-The historical data is the basis for subsequent incremental synchronization.
+Incremental Synchronization is selected by default.
+You must also select Schema Synchronization and Full Synchronization.
+After the pre-check is complete, DTS initializes the full data of the objects to be synchronized in the destination cluster.
+This data serves as the baseline data for subsequent incremental synchronization.

 Note